Low Overhead Qutrit Magic State Distillation: Introduction

 \section{Introduction}

 To realize their full potential, quantum computers must achieve large-scale fault tolerance.
 Magic state distillation \cite{MSD, knill2004faulttolerant} is one of the leading approaches to fault-tolerant quantum computation, in which many noisy magic states are distilled into fewer pure magic states, which are then used to achieve quantum universality via state injection.
-However, the overhead associated with magic state distillation -- i.e., the number of noisy ancillas required to obtain an ancilla in a sufficiently pure magic state -- is high, and represents a major fraction of the cost of quantum computing (as estimated in e.g., \cite{PhysRevA.95.032338}).
-Reducing the overhead of magic state distillation is crucial in order to realize large-scale fault tolerant quantum computation within the foreseeable future.
+There has been some encouraging experimental progress in magic state distillation in recent years, e.g., \cite{souza2011experimental, postler2022demonstration, ye2023logical, gupta2024encoding, rodriguez2024experimentaldemonstrationlogicalmagic}.
+However, the overhead associated with magic state distillation -- i.e., the number of noisy ancillae required to obtain an ancilla in a sufficiently pure magic state -- is high, and represents a significant portion of the cost of quantum computing (as estimated in e.g., \cite{GormanCampbell2017}), though this cost has decreased over the years (e.g., \cite{CampbellHoward2017, litinski2019magic, chamberland2020very, bombin2024fault}).
+Reducing the overhead of magic state distillation is crucial in order to realize large-scale fault-tolerant quantum computation within the foreseeable future.
+At the core of any magic state distillation routine is a quantum error-correcting code with desirable theoretical properties that enable it to distill a few high-fidelity magic states from many low-fidelity magic states -- in this paper, we present a new family of small error-correcting codes based on qutrits that achieve this goal with low overhead.